Perfectionist

 Can I automatically fix problems in the editor?

 Yes.
 To do this, you need to enable autofix in ESLint when you save the file in your editor.
-Instructions for your editor can be found here.
+You may find instructions for your editor can be found here.

-On the whole, yes.
-We are very careful to make sure that the work of the plugin does not negatively affect the work of the code.
+Overall, yes.
+We want to make sure that the work of the plugin does not negatively affect the behavior of the code.
 For example, the plugin takes into account spread operators in JSX and objects, comments to the code.
 Safety is our priority.
 If you encounter any problem, you can create an issue.

 Why not Prettier?